 In the same article, also another real estate agent is mentioned.

-This other realtor had an interesting argument countering the point that a large part of the demographic is still too young to buy a home.
+This other realtor had an interesting argument that a large part of the demographic is still too young to buy a home.

 To him, it is a long game, and you can already build a following of future buyers.